stegua/mss-k-rank/README.md

 All the graphs are stored in the ascii text [DIMACS format](http://www.diag.uniroma1.it/challenge9/format.shtml).

 ## Reproducing the results
-In order to facilitate the reproduction of our results, we include three python script that we use to automatize our tests:
+In order to facilitate the reproduction of our results, we include three python scripts that we use to automatize our tests:

 1. `run_test_dimacs.py`
 2. `run_test_sparse.py`